yjhmelody/Distributed-Systems/README.md

 - You may find sync.WaitGroup useful.
 - The easiest way to track down bugs is to insert print statements (perhaps calling debug() in common.go), collect the output in a file with go test -run TestParallel > out, and then think about whether the output matches your understanding of how your code should behave.
 The last step is the most important.
 - To check if your code has race conditions, run Go's race detector with your test: go test -race -run TestParallel > out.

+### Part IV: Handling worker failures

+In this part you will make the master handle failed workers.
+MapReduce makes this relatively easy because workers don't have persistent state.
+If a worker fails while handling an RPC from the master, the master's call() will eventually return false due to a timeout.
+In that situation, the master should re-assign the task given to the failed worker to another worker.

+An RPC failure doesn't necessarily mean that the worker didn't execute the task; the worker may have executed it but the reply was lost, or the worker may still be executing but the master's RPC timed out.
+Thus, it may happen that two workers receive the same task, compute it, and generate output.
+Two invocations of a map or reduce function are required to generate the same output for a given input (i.e. the map and reduce functions are "functional"), so there `won't be inconsistencies` if subsequent processing sometimes reads one output and sometimes the other.
+In addition, the MapReduce framework ensures that map and reduce function output appears `atomically`: the output file will either not exist, or will contain the entire output of a single execution of the map or reduce function (the lab code doesn't actually implement this, but instead only fails workers at the end of a task, so there aren't concurrent executions of a task).